 Five percent of all patent applications (more than 30,000 per year) are design patents.
 The third kind of patent, the plant patent, also exists.
 It's much less popular, though.
-Only 0.1% of annual patent applications are plant patents.
+Only 0.1 percent of annual patent applications are plant patents.

 A plant patent is only for botanists who can show they've created a new variety of plant.
 To earn this patent, the applicant must prove the plant is capable of asexual reproduction.
 Also, its reproductive process must be the same each time, leading to the same plant output.

 Yes, a plant patent is oddly specific.
 That's for good reason, though.
 People buy plants to decorate homes, yards, and buildings.
-People who gain plant patents stand to earn a lot of money.
+People who gain plant patents stand to earn ample money.

-How Do You Get a Utility Patent Or Design Patent?
+How Do You Get a Utility Patent or a Design Patent?